paul-hammant/ngWebDriver/README.md

 ## Helping NgWebDriver find Angular apps in a page

-Perhaps a different selector should be used to find Angular apps:
+Perhaps a different selector should be used to find Angular apps (as defined by the ng-app attribute on an element in the page)

 ```
 NgWebDriver ngwd = new NgWebDriver(javascriptExecutor).withRootSelector("something-custom");
 ByAngular.Factory factory = ngwd.makeByAngularFactory()
 factory.exactRepeater("day in days");

 // locators